andreaguarise/ssm-dupl-send/README.md

 ````

 When the command is executed without any option, the default values are used as specified in the square braces.
-Please note that the two directories must be created before running the script.
-The script will complain if it founds that the direcctory do not exists.
+**Please note that the two directories containing the messages (by default: /var/spool/apel/outgoing  and /var/spool/faust/outgoing) must be created before running the script.**
+The script will exit and complain if it founds that the directory do not exist.